analysis-tools-dev/static-analysis/README.md

 - [rufo](https://github.com/ruby-formatter/rufo) — An opinionated ruby formatter, intended to be used via the command line as a text-editor plugin, to autoformat files on save or on demand.

-- [Saikuro](https://metricfu.github.io/Saikuro) :warning: — A Ruby cyclomatic complexity analyzer.
+- [Saikuro](https://metricfu.github.io/Saikuro) — A Ruby cyclomatic complexity analyzer.

 - [SandiMeter](https://rubygems.org/gems/sandi_meter) :warning: — Static analysis tool for checking Ruby code for Sandi Metz' rules.